 - Investigation: The actual investigation of the alleged safety defects, which includes an engineering analysis.

-- Recall management: Investigation of the effectiveness of safety recalls.
+- Recall management: Discussions of any confirmed problems with manufacturers, recall requests if necessary, and monitoring of the effectiveness of safety recalls.

 Protecting Your Rights

-If you have been injured as the result of a defective vehicle or vehicle part, it is important that you file a complaint with NHTSA, but do not wait until the complaint is resolved to take action.
+If you have been injured as a result of a defective vehicle or vehicle part, it is important that you file a complaint with NHTSA.
+But do not wait until the complaint is resolved to take legal action.

-Contact an experienced auto products liability law firm that can independently investigate the vehicle defects with the help of nationally renowned experts.
-Not all law firms have the resources to conduct these investigations, which could be very costly.
+Contact an experienced auto products liability law firm that can independently investigate vehicle defects with the help of nationally renowned experts.
+Not all law firms have the resources to conduct these investigations.
+They can be extremely costly.
+But our firm has an outstanding reputation and track record in handling auto defect claims.

 Our law firm has a long and successful track record of fighting and winning against large automakers on behalf of injured consumers and their families.

-Please contact us at 949-203-3814 to discuss your vehicle defect case in complete confidentiality at absolutely no cost.
+Please contact us at 800-561-4887 to discuss your vehicle defect case in complete confidentiality at absolutely no cost, with no obligations.